 Although strides have been made in the area of technology integration, additional gains are needed.

-Professional development opportunities lack differentiation based on assignment, experience and need.

-Family involvement is minimal at the mid and high school level.

-Effective school climate efforts are a struggle at the high school level as it pertains to both staff and students.

-Prioritized Systemic Challenges

-Systemic Challenge #1 (Guiding Question #2) Establish a district system that fully ensures the consistent implementation of effective instructional practices across all classrooms in each school.

-Algebra I achievement and growth scores continue to be low (2016).
+Consorre #C. Concern #6: Professional development opportunities lack differentiation based on assignment, experience and need.
+Concern #7: Family involvement is minimal at the mid and high school level.
+Concern #8: Effective school climate efforts are a struggle at the high school level as it pertains to both staff and students.
+Prioritized Systemic Challenges Systemic Challenge #1 (Guiding Question #2) Establish a district system that fully ensures the consistent implementation of effective instructional practices across all classrooms in each school.
+Aligned Concerns: Algebra I achievement and growth scores continue to be low (2017).
 The IEP subgroup achievement and growth scores were low for all tested subjects and grade levels.
 Although strides have been made in the area of technology integration, additional gains are needed.

-Grade 4 and Grade 8 demonstrated low achievement in the area of Mathematics (2016).
+Grade 4 and Grade 8 demonstrated low achievement in the area of Mathematics (2017).
+Systemic Challenge #2 (Guiding Question #10) Establish a district system that fully ensures